Vivekkaspa/The-Sherlocks-Inductive-Sleuth-for-the-Missing-Horcrux/README.md

 Paper: https://arxiv.org/abs/2210.06722

-We propose Connection Subgraph Reasoner (CSR) to make predictions for the few-shot relational reasoning task directly by self-supervised pre-training over knowledge graphs.
+Connection Subgraph Reasoner (CSR) is proposed to make predictions for the few-shot relational reasoning task directly by self-supervised pre-training over knowledge graphs.

-Specifically, we design a self-supervised pretraining scheme with the objective of reconstructing automatically sampled connection subgraphs.
+Specifically,a self-supervised pretraining scheme is designed with the objective of reconstructing automatically sampled connection subgraphs.

 ## Requirements